dsherret/rust-toolchain-file/README.md

 components = [ "rustfmt", "clippy" ]
 ```

-Then add an entry to this action in your github actions:
+Then add an entry to this action in your GitHub Actions workflow file:

 ```yaml
 name: test suite